-- 3. By 31 December 2029, and every five years thereafter, the Commission shall assess the Authority's performance in relation to its objectives, mandate, tasks and location(s), in accordance with the Commission's guidelines.
-The evaluation shall, in particular, address: - (a) the possible need to amend the mandate of the Authority, and the financial implications of any such modification; - (b) the impact of all supervisory activities and tasks of the Authority on the interests of the Union as a whole, and specifically the effectiveness of: - (i) supervisory tasks and activities related to direct supervision of selected obliged entities; - (ii) indirect supervision of non-selected obliged entities; - (iii) indirect oversight of other obliged entities; - (c) the impact of the activities related to support and coordination of FIUs, and in particular the coordination of the joint analyses of cross-border activities and transactions conducted by FIUs; - (d) the impartiality, objectivity and autonomy of the Authority; - (e) the appropriateness of governance arrangements, including the composition of, and voting arrangements in, the Executive Board and its relation with the General Board, - (f) the cost effectiveness of the Authority, if appropriate, separately in relation to its distinct sources of funding;
+1. By 31 December 2029, and every five years thereafter, the Commission shall assess the Authority's performance in relation to its objectives, mandate, tasks and location(s), in accordance with the Commission's guidelines.
+The evaluation shall, in particular, address:

+(a) the possible need to amend the mandate of the Authority, and the financial implications of any such modification;

+(b) the impact of all supervisory activities and tasks of the Authority on the interests of the Union as a whole, and specifically the effectiveness of:

+(i) supervisory tasks and activities related to direct supervision of selected obliged entities;

+(ii) indirect supervision of non-selected obliged entities;

+(iii) indirect oversight of other obliged entities;

+(c) the impact of the activities related to support and coordination of FIUs, and in particular the coordination of the joint analyses of cross-border activities and transactions conducted by FIUs;

+(d) the impartiality, objectivity and autonomy of the Authority;

+(e) the appropriateness of governance arrangements, including the composition of, and voting arrangements in, the Executive Board and its relation with the General Board,

+(f) the cost effectiveness of the Authority, if appropriate, separately in relation to its distinct sources of funding;

+(g) the effectiveness of the recourse mechanism against decisions of the Authority and the independence and accountability arrangements applicable to the Authority;

+(h) the effectiveness of cooperation and information sharing arrangements between the Authority and non-AML authorities;

+(i) the interaction between the Authority and the other Union supervisory authorities and bodies, including the EBA, the Europol, Eurojust, OLAF and the EPPO;

+the effectiveness of the Authority's supervisory and sanctioning powers; (j)

+effectiveness and convergence in supervisory practices reached by supervisory authorities and (k) the role of the Authority therein.

+2. The report referred to in paragraph 1 shall also examine whether:

+(a) the resources of the Authority are adequate to carry out its responsibilities;

+it is appropriate to confer additional supervisory tasks regarding non-financial sector obliged (b) entities, specifying, as appropriate, the types of entities that should be subject to additional supervisory tasks;

+(c) it is appropriate to confer additional tasks in the area of support and coordination of the work of FIUs;

+(d) it is appropriate to confer on the Authority additional sanctioning powers.

-- (g) the effectiveness of the recourse mechanism against decisions of the Authority and the independence and accountability arrangements applicable to the Authority; - (h) the effectiveness of cooperation and information sharing arrangements between the Authority and non-AML authorities; - (i) the interaction between the Authority and the other Union supervisory authorities and bodies, including the EBA, the Europol, Eurojust, OLAF and the EPPO; - (j) the effectiveness of the Authority's supervisory and sanctioning powers; - (k) effectiveness and convergence in supervisory practices reached by supervisory authorities and the role of the Authority therein. - 4.
-The report referred to in paragraph 1 shall also examine whether: - (a) the resources of the Authority are adequate to carry out its responsibilities; - (b) it is appropriate to confer additional supervisory tasks regarding non-financial sector obliged entities, specifying, as appropriate, the types of entities that should be subject to additional supervisory tasks; - (c) it is appropriate to confer additional tasks in the area of support and coordination of the work of FIUs; - (d) it is appropriate to confer on the Authority additional sanctioning powers. - 5.
-On the occasion of every second evaluation, there shall be an assessment of the results achieved by the Authority having regard to its objectives, mandate and tasks, including an assessment of whether the continuation of the Authority is still justified with regard to these objectives, mandate and tasks. - 6.
-The report and any accompanying proposals, as appropriate, shall be forwarded to the European Parliament and to the Council.
+2a.
+On the occasion of the first evaluation, the Commission shall also assess whether the maximum number of selected obliged entities shall be maintained or reviewed.
+When performing this assessment, the Commission shall take into account, in particular, the available resources of the Authority, its mandate, its experience and the circumstances of its direct supervision activities.

+3. On the occasion of every second evaluation, there shall be an assessment of the results achieved by the Authority having regard to its objectives, mandate and tasks, including an assessment of whether the continuation of the Authority is still justified with regard to these objectives, mandate and tasks.

+4. The report and any accompanying proposals, as appropriate, shall be forwarded to the European Parliament and to the Council.